top of page

 How is the exam scored, and do I get a score report?

-Where can I find the exam application periods and deadlines for application submission?
+Where can I find the exam application periods and submission deadlines?

-Information about exam application periods and registration deadlines is available in the ANCB Candidate Handbook, which can be accessed through the ANCB website or the testing agency site, C-NET (www.cnetnure.com).
-While testing is offered year-round and there are no fixed submission deadlines, applicants should allow up to two weeks for application processing.
+Information about exam application periods and registration deadlines is available in the ANCB Candidate Handbooks, which can be accessed through C-NET's website.
+While testing is offered year-round and there are no fixed submission deadlines, applicants should allow up to two (2) weeks for application processing.
 Eligible candidates will receive an exam permit via email, which provides a 90-day testing window.
 You must schedule and complete your exam within 90 days of the permit’s issue date.

 What can I use to prepare for the exam?

-The most up-to-date list of references for the CARN exam is available here: https://ancb45.wildapricot.org/resources/Documents/references-carn.pdf
+The most up-to-date list of references for the CARN exam is available here.

-The most up-to-date list of references for the CARN-AP exam is available here: https://ancb45.wildapricot.org/resources/Documents/references-carnap.pdf
+The most up-to-date list of references for the CARN-AP exam is available here.

-The Scope and Standards of Addiction Nursing 3rd Edition 2022 can be purchased from the ANCB online store or from the ANA at www.nursebooks.org
+The Scope and Standards of Addictions Nursing, 3rd Edition, 2022, can be purchased from the ANA at www.nursebooks.org

 Can I apply for certification before I complete nursing school?